-Using Anaconda environment¶
+Using Anaconda environment

 As a starting point change

-PYTHONPATH setting described above to point to Anaconda environment:
+PYTHONHOME setting described above to point to Anaconda environment:

 --/plugins/carb.scripting-python.plugin/pythonHome="C:/Users/bob/anaconda3/envs/py37".
-It is known to work for some packages and fail for others, on case by case basis.
+It is known to work for some packages and fail for others, on a case by case basis.

-Using other packages from pip¶
+Using other packages from pip

-For most Python packages (installed with any package manager or locally developed) it is enough to add them to search path (
+For most Python packages (installed with any package manager or locally developed) it is enough to add them to the search path (

-Alternatively, Kit has
+Alternatively, Kit has the

-omni.kit.pipapi extension to install modules from
+omni.kit.pipapi extension to install modules from the

 pip package manager at runtime.
-It will check if the package is not available and will try to pip install it and cache it.
+It will check if the package is not available, and will try to pip install it and cache it.
 Example of usage:

 omni.kit.pipapi.install("some_package").
-After that call import installed package.
+After that call, import the installed package.

 For pure Python modules (only

-*.py files) finding the root cause might be a matter of following import errors.
-However when it involves loading native Python modules (
+*.py files), finding the root cause might be a matter of following import errors.
+However, when it involves loading native Python modules (

-*.pyd files on windows and
+*.pyd files on Windows and